Aarhus University Seal

 Bachelor, Master, medical and visiting (Erasmus+) students are always welcome to contact Yuya (yuya.hayashi@mbg.au.dk) and he will usually respond very quickly ;) Student projects are designed according to your scientific interests (well, motivation is the key driving factor to complete a project!) but we also help you to define the project based on what we can offer.
 Once the project starts, you will become a group member and report to weekly group meetings.

-On the Group Members page, you can have an idea about what kind of projects each member is working on.
+On the Group Members page, you can have an idea about what kind of projects each member works on.

 Listed below are the scientifc topics that we cover, and techniques that you can learn from us.